 Letting your inner child run free!

 Sometimes self-care looks like stepping out of adult mode and away from responsibilities, even if just for a short amount of time.
-A chance for our inner child to let lose!
+A chance for our inner child to let loose!
+If you have kids, you might even want to let your inner child loose together!

-If you’re not sure how to connect with your inner child (they are in there, believe me!) think about what you’d do to help make a young child feel better.
-You’d probably make them laugh, you’d distract them with fun things, you’d play, you might encourage them to get outside and have a run around or arrange for them to do something creative.
+If you’re not sure how to connect with your inner child (they are in there, believe us!) think about what you’d do to help make a young child feel better.
+You’d probably make them laugh, you’d distract them with fun things, you’d play, you might encourage them to get outside and have a run around, watch a funny You Tube click with them or arrange for them to do something creative.
 On days when it feels like a slog, even just a few minutes of light heartedness and fun for the sake of fun can be just the trick.
 It’s not going to solve all of your problems, but it sure won’t make them worse.

 Softening your self-talk